hamzabow/co/README.md

 ## Acknowledgments

-- Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) for the terminal UI
+This project uses components and utilities from [Bubble Tea](https://github.com/charmbracelet/bubbletea) for its terminal user interface.
-- Uses the OpenAI API for generating commit messages